PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 Hotjar focuses on user behavior rather than analytics.
 This means using heatmaps, replays, feedback, and interviews to understand the qualitative aspects of your site and app.
 It's popular among product designers and marketers, but not so useful for software engineers.

 According to [BuiltWith](https://trends.builtwith.com/analytics/Hotjar), as Feb 2024 Hotjar is used by 72,048 of the top 1 million websites, compared to Clarity's 45,820.
-This makes Hotjar the most popular tool in this guide, though usage has decline considerably from a peak of ~125k in 2021.
+This makes Hotjar the most popular tool in this guide, though usage has declined considerably from a peak of ~125k in 2021.

 #### Key features

 - **Heatmaps:** See what parts of your pages get attention and how far they scroll
 - **Recordings:** Replay real user sessions and see what they see.
 - **Feedback:** Learn what your users are thinking.
 Find out their likes and dislikes.
 - **Surveys:** Gather info on user preferences using questionnaires.
 - **Interviews:** Talk to real users to share ideas, test designs, and get live feedback.

 ### How does Hotjar compare to Clarity?

-In many ways Hotjar is simply a more mature version of Clarity.
-It lacks the depth of analysis of PostHog or LogRocket, but it offers a few useful enhancements compared to Clarity, and it works on both Android and iOS mobile apps.
+In many ways, Hotjar is a more mature version of Clarity.
+It lacks the depth of analysis of PostHog or LogRocket, but it offers a few useful enhancements compared to Clarity, and it supports both Android and iOS mobile apps.
 Hotjar's free plan includes 35 daily session (~1,000 per month) for free and basic features.

 <ComparisonTable column1="Hotjar" column2="Clarity">
   <ComparisonRow column1={true} column2={true} feature="Web session replay" description="View real sessions on websites and web apps" />